-We have received word that next door in Crete, they're planning a "Great Pumpkin Festival" on Oct.
-2. (See details here.)
+We have received word that next door in Crete, they're planning its annual "Great Pumpkin Festival" on Oct.
+8. (See details here.)

 Good for Crete, we say.
 And we encourage our readers to make plans to attend.
 After all, fall is a time of celebration.
 It's appropriate in this part of the country.

 Some of our readers may recall that in the late 1970s, Dorchester held its own fall festival, an idea conceived and organized by school administrators and educators and town leaders.